Fronkon Games

 All ‘Glitches’ effects are developed for ‘Universal Render Pipeline’ (or URP), which means they will not work with Built-In, or HDRP.

-Unity 6 or higher
+Unity 6 or Higher

 All effects are compatible with Unity 6, and use the new Render Graph.
 You will need to have URP version 17.0.2 or higher installed.
 In the official documentation you can find the steps to install it correctly.